wp-plugins/flamingtext-logo/readme.txt

 5. Save current style to a new preset.

 == Changelog ==
+= Version 1.0.4 =
+* this plugin is now compatible with wordpress 3.2.1
+* Include 2 new styles (Electric/USA)
+* Include new font (Bizarre), try it on with new styles!

+= Version 1.0.3 =
+* this plugin is now compatible with wordpress 3.2-beta2
+* dialog layout improvement
+* include a fontsize slider to easier change font size
+* changes default font size from 40 to 60, also makes text input bigger
+* add 3 new styles (Amazing3D/Emboss/Burnt)
+* update contact

 = Version 1.0.2 =
 * Plugin compatible with WordPress 3.1